SIMEXP/fmri_predict/README.md

 ###first practice: predicting task activation from RSFC using linear model
 ## codes in linear_model folder
 ## script: midnight_project_resting.ipynb
-models: LinearRegression, RidgeRegression, Lasso, ElasticNetCV, LinearSVR
-        for each region, the linear models are trained and the best model are chosen based on cross-validation
+1) models: LinearRegression, RidgeRegression, Lasso, ElasticNetCV, LinearSVR for each region, the linear models are trained and the best model are chosen based on cross-validation
-data: dynamic functional connectivity (window_size=10min), motor task (2 runs) for 10 sessions
+2) data: dynamic functional connectivity (window_size=10min), motor task (2 runs) for 10 sessions
-atlas: we used MIST_ROI atlas (210 regions) to extract mean fMRI signal or activation for model training
+3) atlas: we used MIST_ROI atlas (210 regions) to extract mean fMRI signal or activation for model training
-regions: pre-select regions with moderate activity from the activation maps (z-score>1.9);
-         after that, we trained the linear models for approximately 50 regions, independently
+4) regions: pre-select regions with moderate activity from the activation maps (z-score>1.9); after that, we trained the linear models for approximately 50 regions, independently

-further considerations:
+5) further considerations:
-      1). combining multi-subject data and using multitask models during training 2). statistical test on z-maps first and convert the activation map into binary maps.
+      a). combining multi-subject data and using multitask models during training b). statistical test on z-maps first and convert the activation map into binary maps.
 Thus, we could use classification models instead of regression, which might improve prediction accuracy